Hypermediaisobar/hyperProxy/README.md

 ## Installation

 hyperProxy (or more exactly it's PACServer sub-module and node-mitm-proxy on which hyperProxu currently depends) requires `colors` module.
-Before you start using hyperProxy, be sue to run:
+Before you start using hyperProxy, be sure to run:

 `npm install colors`